Skip to content

 A validation check fails with errors

 When you initiate a configuration change, OpenSearch Service performs validation checks to make sure that your domain is eligible for an upgrade.
-If validation fails, then your domain remains in the Modifying state.
-To resolve this issue, complete the troubleshooting steps for your error.
+If the validation fails, then your domain remains in the Modifying state.
+To resolve this issue, complete the troubleshooting steps for the error that you receive.
 Then, retry your configuration change.

-Validation checks completed in the Validation stage remain valid for the duration of the configuration change.
-If your configuration passes the Validation stage, then don't modify the resources that your domain requires.
-For example, don't deactivate the AWS KMS key you use for encryption.
+Validation checks remain valid for the duration of the configuration change.
+If your configuration passes the Validation stage, then don't modify the resources that your domain requires until the initial change completes.
+For example, don't deactivate the AWS Key Management Service (AWS KMS) key that you use for encryption.

 Shard migration to the new set of data nodes doesn't complete